trstlabs/intento/docs/trustless-triggers/CLI.md

 }' --duration 16h --interval 60s --keyring-backend test -y --from b --fees 600utrst
 ```

-:::warning the Cosmos message type should be a registered type on Trustless Hub
+:::warning the Cosmos message type should be a registered type on Intento
 :::

 This "type url" is based of the proto package name, in this example it is `cosmos.bank.v1beta1` and the name of the message is `MsgSend`.
 TRST Labs has registerd types of CosmWasm types and the Osmosis types.
-Any message should be registered before it can be encoded correctly on Trustless Hub.
+Any message should be registered before it can be encoded correctly on Intento.

 `--duration` and `--interval` flags must contain either `s`,`m`or `h`, which stand for seconds, minutes and hours.
 It can be a combination of all of these.
 Like so: `48h30m30s`.
 `--start_at` can be specified to create a custom start time for the first execution.
 It is in nanoseconds since UNIX epoch such as `1678199141`.